oxen-io/libsession-util/docs/config-merge-logic.md

 - a dict value indicates that there were changes within an existing sub-dict of the given name.
   This diff specification recurses for changes within that dict.
 Sub-dicts are created or removed as needed (created when the first subkey is added; removed when the last subkey is removed).
-- a value that is a list must be a pair of sublists which indicates that the reference key is a set and that changes were applied to it.
+- a value that is a list must be a pair of sublists which indicates that the referenced key is a set and that changes were applied to it.
 The first element of the sublist is the subset of the list's new values; the second is a subset of removed values.
 Both are always required, but one can be empty if there were only additions or only removals.
 Similarly to dict handling, removing *all*